abenzbiria/odoo-openupgrade-wizard/README.md

 **Optional arguments**

-if you want to update the code of some given releases, you can provide an extra parameter:
+if you want to update the code of some given versions, you can provide an extra parameter:

 ```
-odoo-openupgrade-wizard get-code --releases 10.0,11.0
+odoo-openupgrade-wizard get-code --versions 10.0,11.0
 ```